top of page

 From 2005 and 2015, the Red Lion provided huge support for the annual 10-day Stathern Festival.
 Over the 11 years of the festival, £127,600 was raised for various organisations in the local community. £80,120 of this was raised from events which the Red Lion hosted or contributed to in a significant way.
 These events included the annual Village Summer Ball, annual Party in the Park and Stathern 10K Run.

-Sadly the pub doors were closed in 2017.
 Owing to its prominence in the community, it was designated as an Asset of Community Value.
 Originally this covered only the building but was later upgraded to include not only the building but also the car park and grounds.
+Additionally, the Stathern Neighbourhood Plan identified the Red Lion as a non-designated heritage asset.
+The significance of a non-designated asset must be taken into consideration by local authorities when deciding planning applications.

 What is an Asset of Community Value?
 A building or other land is an Asset of Community Value if its main use has recently been or is presently used to further the social wellbeing or social interests of the local community and could do so in the future.
 The Localism Act states that ‘social interests’ include cultural, recreational and sporting interests.